 Another aspect of the institute’s work is the CyberPeace Builders initiative, launched by the institute this summer.
 The programme enables cybersecurity experts to volunteer with NGOs in critical civilian sectors, such as healthcare, water and sanitation, food and agriculture, energy, and information.

-Bosco explains that these cyber peace builders could work with peacekeeping and mediation organizations in the future to help them respond to digital threats and adapt their work.
+Bosco explains that these CyberPeace Builders could work with peacekeeping and mediation organisations in the future to help them respond to digital threats and adapt their work.

 “The intersection of technology and mediation is relatively new,” says Bosco.
 “Up until now, we've seen discussions and research initiatives growing to better understand the context, but we're not so advanced in deploying solutions.
-There is no real collaboration between the private sector and mediation organizations and organisations in the field. ”
+The nascent collaboration between the private sector, mediation organisations and organisations in the field is key. ”

-“What I think is really needed is more capacity-building activities to be sure that peace mediators do not lag behind the digital revolution, that they have the knowledge and the tools to be resilient in this increasingly digitised context,” she continues.
+“We need to invest more in capacity-building activities to be sure that peace mediators do not lag behind the digital revolution, that they have the knowledge and the tools to be resilient in this increasingly digitised context,” she continues.
 “When we think about the Agenda 2030 and specifically Goal 16 – to create peaceful, just and inclusive societies – we need to consider the vital role that peacebuilding and peace mediation play, and the interplay with current and emerging technologies they use to perform their role.”

-“The process happening in the peace world is very similar to other fields, meaning that first comes the wave of digitization and then comes the consideration of the challenges and opportunities.
-The good thing is that we are learning from other sectors relatively quickly. ”
+“The process happening in the peace world is very similar to other fields, meaning that first comes the wave of digitisation and then comes the consideration of the challenges and opportunities.
+The good thing is that we are learning from other sectors relatively quickly,” she adds.

 But Bosco says that it's essential that everyone understand the threats posed by the ever-pervasive technological world to their everyday lives, not just the work of peacekeepers, NGOs or cybersecurity experts.

-“Cybersecurity and cyber peace are talked about in a bubble or in the circles of the usual suspects,” she continues.
+“Cybersecurity and cyber peace are talked about in professional and expert circles,” she continues.
 “But instead, considering how pervasive technology and different digital tools are, they should become a topic of regular conversations with friends and family.
-We need to think about it as a regular part of our lives.”
+We need to think about cyber peace as a regular part of our lives.”